charlotte-pel/LabelNoiseTS/README.md

 ## Data visualisation

-The following code retrieves the data contain in `dataset.h5` file and performs several visualisation on the non-noisy data.
+The following code retrieves the data contained in the `dataset.h5` file and displays several visualisation figures on the non-noisy data.
 ```python
 from GenLabelNoiseTS.GenLabelNoiseTS import *